 - Get a massage, allow yourself to relax and treat your body well

 Deep breathe, the big day is finally just around the corner.
-As taper finishes, it’s very normal to start feeling nervous and surprise that can actually be a really good thing.
+As the taper finishes, it’s very normal to start feeling nervous and surprised, which can actually be a really good thing.

 I am in my taper period now and actually injured my leg two days ago.
 I’m not sure how the race will go or if I’m still doing it, but it is making not running easier because I am trying to heal.